ropensci/mregions2/README.md

 #>
 #> To cite package 'mregions2' in publications use:
 #>
-#>   Fernandez-Bejarano S, Pohl L (2023). _mregions2: Access data from
+#>   Fernandez-Bejarano S, Pohl L (2023). _mregions2: Access Data from
-#>   marineregions.org: the Marine Regions Gazetteer and the Marine
+#>   Marineregions.org: The Marine Regions Gazetteer and the Marine
 #>   Regions Data Products_. <https://github.com/lifewatch/mregions2>.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {{mregions2}: Access data from marineregions.org: the Marine Regions Gazetteer and the Marine Regions Data Products},
+#>     title = {{mregions2}: Access Data from Marineregions.org: The Marine Regions Gazetteer and the Marine Regions Data Products},
 #>     author = {Salvador Fernandez-Bejarano and Lotte Pohl},
 #>     year = {2023},
 #>     url = {https://github.com/lifewatch/mregions2},